Caprella equilibra

 Caprella equilibra is a species of skeleton shrimp in the family Caprellidae.
 It lives among other organisms on the seabed and occurs in both shallow and deep water in many parts of the world.

 Description

-Skeleton shrimps bear little resemblance to other amphipods.
-The head is partially fused to the first and second thoracic segment creating a cephalothorax.
+The skeleton prawn is not closely related to other amphipods.
+A cephalothorax results from the head's partial fusion with the first and second thoracic segments.
 The body is slender, cylindrical, elongate and unflattened.
 The first and second thoracic segments bear maxillipeds and gnathopods (feeding appendages) respectively, the third bears gnathopods, and the sixth, seventh and eighth bear well-developed periopods (walking legs).
 The remaining thoracic segments and the small abdominal segments bear vestigial appendages.
 The tips of some of the appendages have grasping hooks to cling onto the substrate.
 The male Caprella equilibra is about 22 mm long while the female is about half that size.

 Distribution and habitat

 C. equilibra has a cosmopolitan distribution.
 The type locality is the United States, where it is present on both coasts, and the range includes Argentina, Australia, Japan, Madagascar, Malaysia, New Zealand, the Philippines, South Africa, West Africa, Western Europe and Venezuela.
 Its depth range is from the surface down to about 3000 m.
 Its typical habitats include living concealed among seagrasses, sponges, green and red algae, hydroids, octocorals, bryozoans and colonial tunicates.